lexibank/tlopo/out/vol1/chapter8.md

 ## 15. Archaeological evidence

-Evidence comes both directly from the existence of artefacts themselves in archaeological sites-the fishhooks, trolling lures, stone fish traps, spear tips and so on -and indirectly through analysis of remains in Lapita middens, which provide evidence of Lapita people 's diet and (indirectly) for food procurement techniques.
+Evidence comes both directly from the existence of artefacts themselves in archaeological sites-the fishhooks, trolling lures, stone fish traps, spear tips and so on - and indirectly through analysis of remains in Lapita middens, which provide evidence of Lapita people's diet and (indirectly) for food procurement techniques.

 <a id="p-230"></a>

-[Spriggs](../references.md#source-Spriggs1997a) ([1997a](../references.md#source-Spriggs1997a): 114) summarises non-vegetable food traces from an Eloaue site on Mussau, east of the Admiralties, believed to have been occupied between about 3, 500 and 2, 500 years ago.
+[Spriggs](../references.md#source-Spriggs1997a) ([1997a](../references.md#source-Spriggs1997a): 114) summarises non-vegetable food traces from an Eloaue site on Mussau, east of the Admiralties, believed to have been occupied between about 3,500 and 2,500 years ago.
 (Eloaue is a low, flat, coral island south-east of the high island of Mussau.)

 > Large quantities of shell rllidden occurred in the site …The three Oceanic domesticates, pig, dog and chicken, were present but only in smal l numbers.
 95 per cent of the bone was of fish, mainly inshore species, and turtle.
 Present too in small quantities were porpoise, reptiles, birds, rats and also the phalanger Spilocuscus maculatus (p.
 117).